Route Experts by Sequence, not by Token: Method

 \subsection{SeqTopK: From Token-level to Sequence-level Routing}

 \textbf{Token Heterogeneity in Standard TopK. } While standard TopK routing adaptively selects experts for each token, it enforces a \emph{fixed budget of $K$ experts per token}, regardless of predictive difficulty.
 This assumption ignores the heterogeneity among tokens in a sequence.
-As shown in Figure~\ref{fig:motivation}, when reducing the routing budget from $K=8$ to $K=4$, over $60\%$ of tokens exhibit \emph{little or no degradation} in their predicted likelihood $P(\vx_t \mid \vx_{<t})$, whereas approximately $15\%$ of tokens suffer a \emph{drop of more than $0.5$}. {This discrepancy highlights substantial variation in token difficulty and the computational resources required.
+As shown in Figure~\ref{fig:motivation}, when reducing the routing budget from $K=8$ to $K=4$, over $60\%$ of tokens exhibit \emph{little or no degradation} in their predicted likelihood $P(\vx_t \mid \vx_{<t})$, whereas approximately $15\%$ of tokens suffer a \emph{drop of more than $0.5$}. {Theoretically, we prove in Section~\ref{sec:theoretical-proof} that such uniform budget allocation is inherently suboptimal.} {Collectively, this evidence highlights substantial variation in token difficulty and the computational resources required.
 This suggests that standard TopK over-serves easy tokens and under-serves difficult ones, leading to inefficiency and degraded accuracy in sparse regimes. }

-\textbf{Limitation of Token-level Routing.} Several recent works attempt adaptive routing by replacing TopK with learnable thresholding functions (e.g., ReLU gating in ReMoE or identity experts~\citep{jin2024moe++,meituanlongcatteam2025longcatflashtechnicalreport}), thereby allowing different tokens to activate different numbers of experts.
+\textbf{Limitation of Token-level Routing.} Several works attempt adaptive routing by replacing TopK with learnable thresholding functions (e.g., ReLU gating in ReMoE or identity experts~\citep{jin2024moe++,meituanlongcatteam2025longcatflashtechnicalreport}), thereby allowing different tokens to activate different numbers of experts.
 However, such methods show limited performance gains because they remain fundamentally at the local \emph{token level}: routing decisions depend only on each token’s own scores, without considering the surrounding context.
 In contrast, the power of self-attention in Transformers arises precisely from \emph{contextualization}: predictions are informed by comparing a token with its neighbors.
 MoE layers that treat tokens independently lack this context-aware adaptivity.

-\textbf{Sequence-level Routing with SeqTopK. } Motivated by these observations, we propose \textbf{SeqTopK}, as shown in~\Figref{fig:wrap_example}, a context-aware routing strategy that performs expert selection at the sequence level.
+\textbf{Sequence-level Routing with SeqTopK. } Motivated by these observations, we propose \textbf{SeqTopK}, a context-aware routing strategy that performs expert selection at the sequence level.
 Let

 where $\mS$ collects the expert scores for all tokens in a sequence of length $T$ with $N$ experts.
-SeqTopK selects the top $K_{\text{seq}}$ entries across all $T\cdot N$ elements in the score matrix $\mS$:
+SeqTopK selects top $K_{\text{seq}}$ entries across all $T\cdot N$ elements in the score matrix $\mS$:

 Here $K_{\text{seq}} = T \cdot K$, where $K$ is the original budget of TopK and $T$ is the number of tokens in a sequence, which ensures the total budget of SeqTopK exactly matches that of TopK.
 Thus, with equal overall compute, tokens can now receive different numbers of experts.
 Empirically, SeqTopK allocates more experts to difficult tokens and fewer to trivial ones, improving performance without increasing cost.
 Importantly, the allocation depends not only on a token’s absolute score but also on its \emph{relative importance within the sequence}, thereby enabling context-aware routing in MoEs.